santoshvandari/BlogApp/Readme.md

  ```

 ## Contributing
 We welcome contributions!
-If you'd like to contribute to this project, please check out our [Contribution Guidelines](Contribution.md).
+If you'd like to contribute to this Blog app, please check out our [Contribution Guidelines](Contribution.md).

 ## Code of Conduct
-Please review our [Code of Conduct](CodeOfConduct.md) before participating in this project.
+Please review our [Code of Conduct](CodeOfConduct.md) before participating in this app.

 ## License
 This project is licensed under the [License](LICENSE).